 Named for the Bearskin Creek, this compacted granite trail is great for beginning hikers.
 You’ll cross at least a dozen old railroad trestles along this 18-mile former railroad corridor, showcasing some amazing views.
-The Bearskin trail head is conveniently located in the heart of downtown Minocqua behind the post office.
+The Bearskin trailhead is conveniently located in the heart of downtown Minocqua behind the post office.
 Dogs must be on a leash, 8 feet or shorter, at all times.
 State trail passes are required for bicyclists 16 years and older.
-There are self-registration stations are available at the trailhead.
+There are self-registration stations are available at Dr. Pink Roadand the Hwy K parking area.

 2. Mcnaughton Trail